cyrenajs/cyrena/README.md

 ### Event props

-Powercycle makes use of _onClick_-style even props on elements.
+Cyrena makes use of _onClick_-style even props on elements.
 Event props are basically [shortcuts](#helpers-shortcuts-and-tips) for inline components.
 There are 2 types of event props:

 * `on<Eventname>={ { sink1: <event$ to sink$ mapper>, sink2: <event$ to sink$ mapper>, ...} }`